 The research on Visual Computing already started in 1987, with a focus on modelling, rendering, animation and virtual environments.
-From the 1990's onwards Multimedia and Communication Technology became a new core research area, until it was incorporated into the Visual Computing domain in 2011.
-As of 2000,the Human-Computer Interaction (HCI) research group was established, primarily building upon HCI research in virtual environments and gradually extending its research subjects over the past years.
+From the 1990's onwards Multimedia and Communication Technology became a new core research area, until it was incorporated into the Visual Computing domain in 2011 and was refocussed recently into Networked & Secure Systems.
+As of 2000, the Human-Computer Interaction (HCI) research group was established, primarily building upon HCI research in virtual environments and gradually extending its research subjects over the past years.

 When working on new research plans and projects, EDM always envisages possible future applications and keeps the relevance to society in mind.
 This approach has allowed for establishing a successful collaboration with other research groups, industry and government through numerous R&D projects.